fireandlion/jekyll-starter/README.md

 #### Generating images

-It's bets practice to let a user's browser fetch a size of image that suits their device (e.g. smaller versions of images on their phone).
+It's best practice to let a user's browser fetch a size of image that suits their device (e.g. smaller versions of images on their phone).
 This template lets you do that.

 For each image, the site needs four sizes: a default size and then 320-, 640- and 1024-pixel-wide versions.
 These need to be saved in the `images` folder.
 You can create these versions manually, but it's easier to use a script to generate them automatically.
 If you're working on a copy of the site on your own, local machine, you can do this.
 (You can't do this when you're using an online editor like prose.io.)